ph4r05/WSNTestbed/README.md

 ## Requirements
 Requires modified version of TinyOS Java SDK, see TinyOSJava-2.1.ph4edit repo.
-In order to build this application you need to install aforementioned package to maven repository.
+In order to build this application you need to install aforementioned package to maven repository so as this application can use it.
 This can be done by following command:

     mvn install:install-file -Dfile=./WSNTinyOS.jar -DgroupId=net -DartifactId=tinyos -Dversion=2.1ph4 -Dpackaging=jar

 assuming that built TinyOSJava-2.1.ph4edit is called WSNTinyOS.jar.
+For this purpose you can also use provided shell script - reinstallMvnTinyos.sh.
+It takes path to mentioned JAR file as a first argument.

 Next you will need new jython.
 You can obtain it from: http://sourceforge.net/projects/jython/files/jython-dev/2.5.3b1/jython_installer-2.5.3b1.jar/download